-(HIB) – With shorter days and cooling temperatures, autumn brings many changes that can affect your home.
+(ARA) – With shorter days and cooling temperatures, autumn brings many changes that can affect your home.
 Now is the ideal time for homeowners to prepare their homes to be secure and energy efficient.
 With some easy updates and modern tools, your home will be ready for fall with surprisingly little effort.

 Start by making your home safe for all members of the family.
 Cooler temperatures mean fewer hours of light, especially when daylight savings time ends.
 Shorter days can leave a house more vulnerable to intruders since it’s easier to break in to a home unnoticed at night.
 Smart homeowners will check to make sure there is ample outdoor spot lighting and motion detector lights around their home.
 A well illuminated house is less attractive to criminals.